AndresICM/genome-mining/_episodes/09-metabolomics.md

 Briefly, MZMine is now detecting all the masses present in your samples, grouping them, and then aligning them, so you can know in which sample each detected spectrum is present

-You should note, that the parameters used are specific for this dataset, you might need to change some of the values when analyzing your own samples.
+You should note, that the parameters used are specific for this dataset, you might need to change some of the values when analyzing your samples.

 For more information:
 Nothias, LF., Petras, D., Schmid, R. et al. Feature-based molecular networking in the GNPS analysis environment.
 Nat Methods 17, 905–908 (2020). https://doi.org/10.1038/s41592-020-0933-6